Castro-1/shortPositionsPERP/README.md

 ![example](resources/example.png)

-To see the most recent funding payments of a trader, you click at the row of the trade, and a new pop up with the 5 most recet funding payments will appear.
+To see the most recent funding payments of a trader, you can click at the row of the trade, and a new pop up with the 5 most recet funding payments will appear.
 (This part might be wrong, there is not a lot of robust documentation to work with.)

 ![fund](resources/fund.png)